-In this question students are asked to write a formula for the perimeter of a shape made from rods of two different, unknown lengths (part a), to use the formula to calculate the perimeter for two given lengths (part b), and the lengths of the two rods for a given perimeter (part c).
+In this question students are shown an image of a shape made up of different rods of two unknown lengths.
+Students are asked to write a formula for the perimeter of the shape in terms of x and y (part a); they must then use this formula to calculate the perimeter when x = 3 and y = 4 (part b) and then find what the lengths of the two rods would be if the perimeter were 30 metres.

 If students find using x and y confusing, using different letters may be helpful.
 Using different numbers and discussing how to find the perimeter, then putting in the letters and doing the same process can lead to deeper understanding of why symbols are used in algebra.